dalenewman/Cfg-NET/README.md

 <pre class="prettyprint" lang="cs">
     //LOAD CONFIGURATION
     var cfg = new Cfg(File.ReadAllText(&quot;BackupManager.xml&quot;));

     //TEST FOR PROBLEMS
     Assert.AreEqual(0, cfg.<strong>Problems()</strong>.Count);
 </pre>

-By collecting multiple problems, you can report them to an end-user who can fix them all at once.
-Cfg-NET tries to produce problem messages that are useful.
+By collecting multiple problems, you can report them to an end-user who can attempt to fix them all at once.
+The problem messages produced are usually quite helpful.
 Here are some examples:

 Put another server named *Gandalf* in there, and it says:
 <pre class="prettyprint" lang="yaml">